arnabs542/Algorithm-and-Data-Structure/doc/classical_algorithm.md

 * For subregion problem, usually started with target pixel and traversal region, need some matrix to record visited flag or directly modify the original matrix

 * For Path Problem, start with path starting or ending point.

+* Stop Conditions:
+  * visited conditions
+  * updated cell value larger or smaller than new DFS/BFS ones

 ## Pattern Along row/col Problem